isaacs/joyent-node-on-smart-example/README.md

 ## Installing node and npm

 Make sure that `~/local/bin` is in your `$PATH`.
-That's where we'll be installing things, so that we don't have to use sudo.
+That's where we'll have npm install things, so that we don't have to use sudo.

     echo 'export PATH=$HOME/local/bin:${PATH}' >> ~/.bashrc

 Install node:

-    mkdir node
-    cd node
-    curl http://nodejs.org/dist/node-latest.tar.gz | gtar xz --strip 1
-    JOBS=1 ./configure --prefix=$HOME/local && make install

-This will download node and install it into the `~/local/bin` folder.
+    sudo pkgin update
+    sudo pkgin install nodejs

 Because Solaris has a slightly different `tar` program, and npm expects the GNU-compatible version, we'll set that as a config option ahead of time:

-    echo tar = gtar > ~/.npmrc
+    echo tar = gtar >> ~/.npmrc

-You could also set the `TAR` environ, just like you set the `PATH` above, but this way won't affect any other programs.
+Because we've installed node in a global location, we also need to tell npm where to put modules and executables.
+Otherwise you have to use sudo with npm, which is very not recommended.

+    echo root = $HOME"/.node_libraries" >> ~/.npmrc
+    echo binroot = $HOME"/local/bin" >> ~/.npmrc
+    echo manroot = $HOME"/local/share/man" >> ~/.npmrc

 At this point, npm will work by default, without requiring any special privileges.
 Go ahead and bootstrap it: